KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 ### Unit Testing and Code Coverage

 We went about our unit testing by creating at least one test for each function ensuring the success of it.
-For some functions such as the ones found in CupboardController a tests was created to see a functions's success, failure, handle exception, and not found.
-There was an uncertainity over how easily it would be to utilize mockito at the end of sprint 2 but it's implementation proved to be pretty seamless.
+For some functions such as the ones found in CupboardController a test was created to see a functions's success, failure, handle exception, and not found.
+There was an uncertainity over how easy it would be to utilize mockito at the end of sprint 2 but its implementation proved to be pretty seamless.
+Most MVP classes are fully covered, but enhancements are less covered due to a time shortage.

 For a code coverage target we aimed for above a 90-95%.
 These values were choosen due to thier recommendation in class - it seemed like an reasonable obtainable standard to follow.
 Our target was met as out code coverage averaged to a 90%.
 It covered 3 tiers.

 ![Overall Code Coverage](api-Cov.png)

-The lowest rated tier was the Persitence.
+The lowest rated tier was the Persistence.
 3/4 of the DAO files got coverage of 100%, which left the fault of lacked coverage to TagFileDAO, which was missing a testing file all together, explaining the poor coverage.

 ![Persistence coverage](Persistence-Cov.png)

 The Model tier ranked the second highest.
-Similarly to the Persistence tier, the one that ranked the poorest was Tag, which same as before lacked a designated testing class.
+Similar to the Persistence tier, the one that ranked the poorest was Tag, which same as before lacked a designated testing class.

 ![Overall Code Coverage](Model-Cov.png)

-The Controller tier, which ranked the highest, was the only tier that didnt come across this problem.
-This is due to the tests created for each Controller being fairly thurough, and unlike the other tiers each class having it's own matching testing class.
+The Controller tier, which ranked the highest, was the only tier that didn't come across this problem.
+This is due to the tests created for each Controller being fairly thorough, and unlike the other tiers each class had its own test class.

 ![Overall Code Coverage](Controller-Cov.png)